Loving Learning at Cambrai

 Our curriculum assessment procedures are designed to facilitate ever deepening learning in all subjects, often with key learning objectives revisited across a year and beyond in order to ensure that children's knowledge deepens each time a concept or skill is revisited.
 Our subject overviews highlight how this deepening is explored across the school and in individual year groups, with clear prior learning identified, key knowledge and skills to be assessed and the vocabulary which children should experience and know by the end of the unit of work.

-We have a detailed ‘early reading’ page on our school website to support parents.
+Reading is a key thread that runs through all that we do at Cambrai.
+We are a true 'reading school'.
+As such, we have a detailed ‘early reading’ page on our school website to support parents.
+See the link below.

 Whilst our school is committed to a ‘topic’ approach, we value – and plan for - the study of each subject separately - being conscious of the very 'essence' of each subject.
 This ‘essence’ is clearly captured in the individual subject ‘intent’ sections as part of each subject overview, and the subject specific overviews below.
 We want children to be confident historians, geographers, artists and musicians.
 Therefore we have clear subject and disciplinary knowledge and vocabulary expectations for each subject, which are purposely linked through the theme of a class topic.